Vårby gård metro station

-Vårby gård is a station in the Stockholm metro in the Vårby district of Huddinge Municipality.
-The station was opened on 1 October 1972 as part of the extension from Vårberg to Fittja.
+Vårby gård (lit.
+'Spring Village Farm') is a station on Line 13 of the Red Line of the Stockholm Metro, located in the Vårby district of Huddinge Municipality.
+The station opened on 1 October 1972 as part of the extension from Vårberg to Fittja.

+The station has an elevated island platform just north of the point where trains from Masmo station to the south emerge from tunnel.
+There is access to the platform from both above the tunnel exit and from below the platform.
+Both entrances lead, via strairs, ramps and a lift, to a single ticket office and barrier line at platform level, which gives direct access to the southern end of the platform.

-As part of Art in the Stockholm metro project, the station features a Flora mural, created by Rolf Bergström 1999.
+As part of Art in the Stockholm metro project, the station features a flora-themed mural, created by Rolf Bergström in 1999.

-On 7 January 2018, an explosion just outside the station killed a man in his 60s and injured his wife.
+On 7 January 2018, an explosion occurred just outside the station, killing a man in his 60s and injuring his wife.
 The man is believed to have picked up a suspected hand grenade from the ground.
-There was no evidence it was related to terrorism or that the couple were targeted.
+There was no evidence that the incident was related to terrorism or that the couple were specifically targeted.